Finding the perfect matched winch according to your needs and budget is a daunting task when you’ve got a lot of options to choose from.

 This version comes with only the mini rocker switch.

-By now, you’ve seen some of the differences between Warns Provantage and Vantage series.
+By now, you’ve seen some of the differences between Warn Provantage and Vantage series.

 Provantage offers you improved features and quality whereas Vantage is well enough to serve the purpose but spending less money than Provantage.

 So both have their good and bad.
-Overall, I believe you can go either of these two series depending on your requirement.
+Overall, I believe you can go either of these two series depending on your requirements.

 Build quality is good for both Provantage and Vantage.